Dalas121/Heir_2_The_Throne/README.md

 - stoic, proud, relentless.
 - prefers tricks, ambushes, and "clever" tactics, but doesn't shy away from a straight-up fight
 - calls Asheviere "mother", like Eldred did.
 But their relationship is quite distant
+- she's a decent person.
+For example, she wouldn't fight unarmed civilians and would try to evacuate them before a military battle in their village
+	- but vs a military opponent, she'd hold back absolutely nothing and would have no problem being extremely brutal

 //############################